Pensions

 id

-So, how can you make sure your loved ones benefit from your pension?
+How can you make sure your loved ones benefit from your pension?

 1. Make sure your pension offers death benefits

-A death benefit is the money that is paid out after your death.
-Most pension plans will allow you to nominate whoever you want to inherit your pension savings when you die.
-They’ll also offer those who benefit a range of options when it comes to how to take the money.
 However, not all pensions are the same.
-For example, most annuities (a guaranteed income for life) will stop paying income when you die and you won’t be able to pass it on, unless it’s on a joint life basis or has a guarantee period.
+For example, most annuities (a guaranteed income for life) will stop paying income when you die and you won’t be able to pass it on, unless it’s on a ‘joint life’ basis or has a guarantee period.
 So an important first step is to check with your provider if your pension offers what you need.

 If you find that your current pension plan doesn't offer the flexibility you'd like, you might have the option to transfer it to a different type of plan or even another provider.
 But not all plans will allow this and transferring won't be right for everyone.

 For example, your pension plan might have valuable guarantees or benefits that you don't want to lose.
 Some ‘defined benefit’ or ‘final salary’ pensions entitle you to a certain level of income in your retirement.
 Or older pension plans may have valuable guaranteed annuity rates.
-If you're unsure you should consider getting financial advice.

 2. Tell your pension provider who you want your pension to go to